 While sometimes it may seem that introducing more tools into your arsenal can add more moving parts and further complicate an enterprise data situation, this is not always the case.
 With the increased focus on the importance of data governance, there are ever more tools available that can help specifically with introducing and maintaining a well-governed enterprise data landscape.

 It is also important to keep up to date with latest developments and conversations around platforms and technologies so you don't fall into self-inflicted problems such as operating with very dated ideas about cloud platform risk.

 Data task automation and orchestration tools can give you clear access to every step of how your data sources are extracted, loaded and transformed (ELT).
 Data catalogues and glossaries can help ensure that data lineage is always easily traceable and there are no mysteries about sources, transformations or how any element relates to a business process.
-Data quality monitors measure the real-time pulse of your data pipelines and ensure that any anomalies are flagged to be immediately scrutinised further.
+Data quality monitors measure the real-time pulse of your data pipelines, allow the creation of custom alerts and ensure that any anomalies are flagged to be immediately scrutinised further.

 If you want to know more about Data Governance and how you can start directly implementing it in your organisation, download our free eBook, written by one of our directors with over 15 years of experience in the field.